RobotMan192/VexV5-CustomUI/README.md

 # VexV5-CustomUI
 A library to assist with creating GUI on the Vex V5 Brain.
-Allows creation of included widgets or custom ones that you make yourself
+Allows creation of included widgets or custom ones that you make yourself.
+This is not a pros UI library, it is made for use with vexcode pro.
 ##### Check out the wiki https://github.com/RobotMan192/VexV5-CustomUI/wiki

 #### Currently comes bundled with the following widgets: